somosnlp/somosnlp.org/pages/conferencias/neurips-2025.md

 This social aims to create a space for academic and technical reflection on the challenges of developing Natural Language Processing (NLP) for languages beyond English, with a special focus on Spanish and Portuguese.

-They propose a forum to debate methodological, conceptual, and practical tensions, specifically:
+We propose a forum to debate methodological, conceptual, and practical tensions, specifically:
 - How benchmarks and datasets shape progress in non-English NLP.
 - What biases and omissions today’s AI ecosystem imposes.
 - What strategies can advance inclusive, multilingual NLP.